Revision Date: 01 December 2014

 The International Coordinator for Employment will create a posting notifying employees that the University is filing the LCA, which will be provided to the Department of Human Resources and the employing department.
 Both departments will post this notice in an area of sufficient visibility for other employees.
 The employing department must ensure that this notice is posted in the actual work area in which the foreign national will be performing his/her job duties.
 It is the responsibility of the employing department to inform the International Coordinator of all physical work sites of the foreign national.
 This notice must be posted for 10 business days, after which it must be signed and dated by a department administrator, and the original must be returned to the International Coordinator for Employment, who will keep track of the 10 days.

-Approval of the Labor Conditions Application (LCA) A by Vice President for Human Resources
+Approval of the Labor Conditions Application (LCA) by the Department of Labor

-Following the posting of the notice, the International Coordinator for Employment will file the LCA and forward it to the Vice President for Human Resources for approval and signature.
+Following the posting of the notice, the International Coordinator for Employment will file the LCA and upon certification will forward it to the Executive Director, EOS for signature.
 The International Coordinator will then confirm that all of the required documents have been collected for the H-1B petition and will prepare the petition to be filed with the USCIS.

 Payment of Fees by the Employing Department and Beneficiary